-Two-period Cournot competition between n identical firms producing at constant marginal cost and able to store before selling has pure strategy Nashperfect equilibria, in which some firms store to exert endogenously a leadership over rivals.
-The number of firms storing balances market share gains, obtained by accumulating early the output, with losses in margin resulting from increased competition and higher operation costs.
+Two-period Cournot competition between n identical firms producing at constant marginal cost and able to store before selling has pure strategy Nash-perfect equilibria, in which some firms store to exert endogenously a leader-ship over rivals.
+The number of firms storing balances market share gains, obtained by accumulating early the output, with losses in margin resulting from increased sales and higher operation costs.
 This number and the industry inventories are non monotonic in n.
-Concentration (HHI) and competition increase due to the strategic use of inventories.
+Concentration (HHI) and aggregate sales increase due to the strategic use of inventories.